Gentim09/ShakespeareTranslator/README.md

 ## ShakespeareTranslator API

 This repository contains an example API written in C# and ASP.NET Core 3.1.
-The purpose of this API is to get the Shakespearean pokemon description by passing a Pokemon Name and translation of its description is done using [Fun Translation Api](https://funtranslations.com/shakespeare).
+The purpose of this API is to get the Shakespearean pokemon description by passing a Pokemon Name.
+The translation is done by using [Fun Translation Api](https://funtranslations.com/shakespeare).

 ```markdown
 GET /pokemon/{pokemonName}